 In this article, I want to share some of my thoughts around the frequency of arc flash training and also the different types of training you should have in your mix.

 Let's start with the minimum arc flash training frequency

 The first thing to understand is that “arc flash” training, by itself would not meet the minimum requirements.

-Now, the standards call for retraining at intervals that do not exceed 3 years… but there are certain things that could warrant retraining sooner than this.
+Now, the electrical standards call for arc flash training frequencies that do not exceed 3 years… but there are certain things that could warrant retraining sooner than this.
 These are as follows:

 - the supervisor finds that the worker(s) are not complying with the training;

 - you’ve installed new technology or equipment that the worker(s) are unfamiliar with;

 - the worker(s) haven’t completed that particular task in more than a year;

 - the worker(s) are required to do something they are unfamiliar with; and

 - the worker(s) are asked to do a new job they haven’t done before.